 The Decipher® Biopsy test provides better risk assessment for more individualized treatment for all patients diagnosed with localized prostate cancer at the time of biopsy.

-Decipher Biopsy is accepted for use in those patients who present with a very low, low, favorable, and unfavorable intermediate risk biopsy result according to NCCN Guidelines upon pathologic evaluation.
+Decipher Biopsy is accepted for use in those patients who present with a very low, low, and favorable intermediate risk biopsy result according to NCCN Guidelines upon pathologic evaluation.

 Decipher predicts the likelihood of clinically useful endpoints: